Discovery of Edith Vanderbilt’s Christmas Gifts Ledger

 Tip: Reservations are highly recommended.

-🎟️ Early afternoon: Chihuly at Biltmore exhibition (1.5 to 2 hours)
+🎟️ Late afternoon: Chihuly at Biltmore exhibition (1.5 to 2 hours)

-🥂 Late afternoon to evening: Antler Hill Village and Winery (2+ hours)
+🥂 Evening: Antler Hill Village and Winery (2+ hours)

 Stop by our award-winning winery to toast a fun-filled day with one of Biltmore’s handcrafted estate wines!
 Linger into the evening in Antler Hill Village where you can shop for unique gifts, such as gourmet treats, wines, and the perfect mementos, or learn about the Vanderbilt family and their life at home and abroad at The Biltmore Legacy, and savor field-to-table dining.